mdavoodi/www/source/blog/2015-05-26-atlas-terraform-github.html.markdown

 infrastructure changes, as well as show a deterministic view of those changes.

-Any pull request will automatically run a plan in Atlas, marking the pull request as ready to merge upon successful completion.
+Any pull request will automatically run a plan in Atlas, marking the pull request as ready to merge upon successful Terraform plan completion.
 If a plan fails, the pull request will be marked accordingly.

 ![GitHub flow](/images/blog/atlas-terraform-github/github-flow.png)